crossplane/docs/content/v1.15/cli/command-reference.md

 <!-- vale Crossplane.Spelling = YES -->
 {{< /table >}}

+The Kubernetes metrics server may take some time to collect data for the `crossplane beta top` command.
+Before the metrics server is ready, running the `top` command may produce an error, for example,

+`crossplane: error: error adding metrics to pod, check if metrics-server is running or wait until metrics are available for the pod: the server is currently unable to handle the request (get pods.metrics.k8s.io crossplane-contrib-provider-helm-b4cc4c2c8db3-6d787f9686-qzmz2)`

 ### beta trace

 Use the `crossplane beta trace` command to display a visual relationship of Crossplane objects.
-The `trace` command supports claims, compositions or managed resources.
+The `trace` command supports claims, compositions, functions, managed resources or packages.

 The command requires a resource type and a resource name.